A Survey on Deep Learning for Theorem Proving: Tasks and Methods

-The recent development of LLMs and their in-context learning capabilities~\citep{gpt-3} have provided new opportunities for autoformalization. \citet{autoformalization_llm, autoformalization_codex_1, autoformalization_codex_2} study the prospects of autoformalization using PaLM~\citep{palm} and Codex~\citep{codex} with few-shot prompting to translate mathematical problems into Isabelle and Lean.
-Some researchers~\citep{dsp, autoformalization_new_approach, denigma, lego} propose more structured approaches to autoformalization: For example, DSP~\citep{dsp} utilizes Minerva~\citep{minerva} to draft informal proofs and map them into formal sketches, with ATP systems employed to fill in the missing details in the proof sketch. \citet{denigma} improves informal proofs and formal sketches in DSP with sub-goal proofs and prompt selection respectively.
-Additionally, a line of research~\citep{proofnet, mma, llemma, deepseekmath, internlm} focuses on training LLMs on large-scale datasets with both informal and formal mathematical data to evaluate their performance on autoformalization.
-Recent studies~\citep{fimo, satlm, dtv, mustard} also investigate autoformalization in some downstream tasks: For instance, SAT-LM~\citep{satlm} uses LLMs to formalize natural language problems and solve them with ATP systems on several reasoning tasks.
+The recent development of LLMs and their in-context learning capabilities~\citep{gpt-3} have provided new opportunities for autoformalization.
+Some researchers study the potential of advanced LLMs using few-shot prompting techniques: \citet{autoformalization_llm, autoformalization_codex_1, autoformalization_codex_2} leverage PaLM~\citep{palm} and Codex~\citep{codex} to translate high school and undergraduate-level mathematical problems into Isabelle and Lean.
+LeanEuclid~\citep{leaneuclid} uses GPT-4~\citep{gpt4} and GPT-4V to formalize both theorems and proofs in Euclidean geometry.
+Other research efforts~\citep{dsp, autoformalization_new_approach, denigma, pda, workbook, typechecking} propose more structured approaches to autoformalization: For example, DSP~\citep{dsp} utilizes Minerva~\citep{minerva} to draft informal proofs and map them into formal sketches, with ATP systems employed to fill in the missing details in the proof sketch. \citet{denigma} improves informal proofs and formal sketches in DSP with sub-goal proofs and prompt selection respectively.
+Additionally, a line of research~\citep{proofnet, mma, llemma, deepseekmath, internlm} focuses on training LLMs on large-scale datasets containing both informal and formal mathematical data to evaluate their performance on autoformalization.
+Recent studies~\citep{fimo, logiclm, linc, satlm, dtv, mustard, lego, leanreasoner, quan2024verification, deepseekprover} also apply autoformalization as a key step in various downstream tasks.
+For instance, SAT-LM~\citep{satlm} uses LLMs to formalize natural language problems using declarative prompting and solve them using Z3 on several reasoning tasks.
 DTV~\citep{dtv} leverages autoformalization to ground LLM reasoning, formalizing LLM-generated answers and verifying them with ATP tools.
-Besides these efforts, \citet{autoformalization_llm, proofnet, mma} explore advanced LLMs like Codex and GPT-4~\citep{gpt4} for informalization, i.e., the translation of formal statements to natural language.
+Besides these efforts, \citet{autoformalization_llm, proofnet, mma, pda} explore advanced LLMs like Codex and GPT-4 for informalization, i.e., the translation of formal statements into natural language.